 Enrollment into WPC began during program year 2 (PY 2), with enrollment beginning in or after January 2017 for Pilots that began implementing in January 2016 and in or after July 2017 for Pilots that began implementing in July 2016.
 WPC Pilots submitted Quarterly Enrollment and Utilization Reports to DHCS each quarter, from January 2017 to December 2021.
 These reports contained monthly records for each individual that participated in WPC.
 Data included enrollment status, enrollment date, disenrollment date, disenrollment reason, target population(s), homeless status, and WPC service utilization.
 UCLA combined data from all WPC Pilot reports, and used this data for analyses of enrollment size and patterns.
-UCLA defined enrollment in WPC as any individual that a WPC Pilot reported as enrolled and had an enrollment start date.
+UCLA defined enrollment start date.
 The Quarterly Enrollment and Utilization Reports also included individuals that received a limited set of services from WPC Pilots (e.g., outreach and stays in a sobering center), but ultimately did not enroll into a WPC Pilot.
 These individuals were not included in the analysis in this chapter, as they were not enrollees, but are examined in Chapter 5: WPC Services Offered and Delivered.